1992 Los Angeles riots: Events

 The riots began the day the verdicts were announced and peaked in intensity over the next two days.
-A dusk-to-dawn curfew and deployment by the California National Guard, U.S. troops, and Federal law enforcement personnel eventually controlled the situation.
+A dusk-to-dawn curfew and deployment by the California National Guard, US troops, and federal law enforcement personnel eventually controlled the situation.

 A total of 63 people died during the riots, including nine shot by police and one by the National Guard.
-Of those killed during the riots, 2 were Asian, 28 were black, 19 were Latino, and 15 were white.
+Of those killed during the riots, 2 were Asian, 28 were black, 19 were Latino, and 14 were white.
 No law enforcement officials died during the riots.
 As many as 2,383 people were reported injured.
 Estimates of the material losses vary between about $800 million and $1 billion.
 Approximately 3,600 fires were set, destroying 1,100 buildings, with fire calls coming once every minute at some points.
 Widespread looting also occurred.
 Rioters targeted stores owned by Koreans and other ethnic Asians, reflecting tensions between them and the African American communities.

-Many of the disturbances were concentrated in South Central Los Angeles, where the population was majority African American and Hispanic.
-Fewer than half of all the riot arrests and a third of those killed during the violence were Hispanic.
+Many of the disturbances were concentrated in South Central Los Angeles, where the population was majority African American and Latino.
+Fewer than half of all the riot arrests and a third of those killed during the violence were Latino.

-The riots caused the Emergency Broadcast System to be activated on April 30, 1992, on KCAL-TV.
+The riots caused the Emergency Broadcast System to be activated on April 30, 1992, on KCAL-TV and KTLA, the first time in the city's history (not counting the test activation).